ufo-kit/ufo-filters/docs/filters/index.rst

         Pixel size in meter.

     .. gobj:prop:: regularization-rate:float

         Regularization parameter is log10 of the constant to be added to the denominator to regularize the singularity at zero frequency: 1/sin(x) -> 1/(sin(x)+10^-RegPar).

         Typical values [2, 3].

     .. gobj:prop:: thresholding-rate:float

         Parameter for Quasiparticle phase retrieval which defines the width of the rings to be cropped around the zero crossing of the CTF denominator in Fourier space.

-        Typical values in [0.01, 0.1], 'qp' retrieval is rather independent of cropping width.
+        Typical values in [0.01, 0.1], ``qp`` retrieval is rather independent of cropping width.

 Gaussian blur